get-smooth/secp256r1-verify/README.md

 > [library](https://github.com/0x90d2b2b7fb7599eebb6e7a32980857d8/secp256r1-computation) developed by us for this
 > purpose.

+### Scripts

+This repository includes a [script](./script) directory containing a set of scripts that can be used to deploy the different implementations on-chain.
+Each script contains a set of instructions and an example of how to use it.
+The scripts are expected to be run using the `forge script` command.

 ## Gas reports

 These gas reports were produced using the `0.8.19` version of the Solidity compiler, specifically for the